-Interconnector Greece Bulgaria (IGB) will supply up 3-5bcma by the end of 2014.
+Interconnector Greece Bulgaria (IGB) will supply up 3-5bcma by early 2015.

 Nabucco West, the new scaled down proposal from Nabucco which will utilise the TANAP (Socar/Botas pipeline crossing Turkey).
 Nabucco's West route from Bulgaria to Austria remains the same.